 Auditors Face Access Challenges as COVID Pandemic Drags On

-Posted by Drew Bernstein on Jul 27, 2020 12:36:08 PM
+By Drew Bernstein on July 27, 2020

 The COVID-19 pandemic has created novel challenges for the audit profession that could have lingering impacts on the quality and reliability of independent accounting firm’s work if not carefully addressed.
 The increased reliance on remote auditing needs to be carefully managed particularly for auditors with clients in areas like China and Europe, where travel restrictions limit site visits compared to domestic locations that can be visited with COVID protocols in place.
 Management, audit committees, and investors all need to be aware of the limitations that auditors are operating under and the steps that can be taken to ensure that audit quality remains robust during this period.